JottaVz/painel-nescau/README.md

     teamCheckEnabled = not teamCheckEnabled
     logAction("Team Check: " .. (teamCheckEnabled and "ON" or "OFF") .. " by Painel Nescau")
 end)
-createToggleButton(tabFrames.Aimbot, "Toggle Target NPCs", UDim2.new(0, 10, 0, 170), function() -- Novo botão
+createToggleButton(tabFrames.Aimbot, "Toggle Target NPCs", UDim2.new(0, 10, 0, 170), function()
     targetNPCsEnabled = not targetNPCsEnabled
     logAction("Target NPCs: " .. (targetNPCsEnabled and "ON" or "OFF") .. " by Painel Nescau")
 end)